macmade/XS-Labs-Style-Guide/README.md

 <a name="cpp-3"></a>
 ### 3. Namespaces

-Namespaces should always use the upper camel-case rule.
+Namespaces should always follow the upper camel-case rule.

 <a name="cpp-4"></a>
 ### 4. Classes